MAKE YEAR END 2016 A GREAT TIME TO INVEST IN BUSINESS AIRCRAFT AND AIRCRAFT UPGRADES

 Advocate Consulting Legal Group, PLLC is a law firm whose practice is limited to serving the needs of aircraft owners and operators relating to issues of income tax, sales tax, federal aviation regulations, and other related organizational and operational issues.

-This article represents a brief introduction to a complex topic.
-Always rely on a qualified professional’s one-on-one consultation.
-We inform you that any tax advice contained in this communication (including any attachments) is not intended or written to be used, and cannot be used, for the purpose of (i) avoiding penalties under tax laws, or (ii) promoting, marketing or recommending to another party any transaction or matter addressed herein.
+Tax Disclosure.
+Any tax advice contained in this communication (including any attachments) is not intended or written to be used, and cannot be used, for the purpose of (i) avoiding penalties under tax laws, or (ii) promoting, marketing or recommending to another party any transaction or matter addressed herein.